7 Alternatives to U–Haul Cargo Trailers

 Wanting options for moving your studio apartment cross-country?
 Or maybe just a few pieces of furniture?
 You might know that

 U-Haul offers cargo trailers to move your lesser load.
-But if a tow-behind doesn’t quite fit your needs, you might be left scratching your head about what to do.
+But if a tow-behind trailer doesn’t quite fit your needs, you might be left scratching your head about what to do.
 We’ve found seven cargo trailer alternatives that’s sure to get you moved in no time.

-1) Portable Storage Containers
+1. Moving Storage Containers

 When you’re raring to go, just tell the company where to send it.
 They will do the rest.